 While the affirmative efforts of this LAP will be on the focus languages identified above, DCA seeks and takes steps to provide access to services necessary for direct communication in any language.
-DCA has compiled data on the focus languages listed above at the county, city, and census tract level into an interactive online map available to Sub-recipients and the public.
+DCA has compiled data on the focus languages listed above at the census tract level into an interactive online map available to Sub-Recipients and the public.
 The instructions included in Attachment 1 visually illustrate this information with shading to represent the relative cumulative percentage of LEP individuals in each tract.
-This LAP mapping tool allows DCA and Sub-recipients to analyze where the greatest numbers of LEP individuals by language are located in each county by census tract and can aid in the completion of each Sub-recipient's own analysis.
+This LAP mapping tool allows DCA and Sub-Recipients to analyze where the greatest numbers of LEP individuals by language are located and can aid in the completion of each Sub-Recipient's own analysis.

-DCA will update this data every five years in accordance with the overall update of the LAP policy, utilizing the same data source and methodology outlined in Appendix 4.
+DCA will update this data every five years in accordance with the overall update of the LAP policy.